 When you add text to the document, the new text will appear in a different colour and will be underlined.
 The colour of the insertions will depend on your settings, which are local to your computer.
 On my computer, I’ve kept the default red.

-When you delete text from the document, either the text will be moved to the side of the document in a little balloon or it will appear crossed out in the body of the text.
+When you delete text from the document, either the text will be moved to the side of the document or it will appear crossed out in the body of the text.
 How it appears to you will depend on your default or customised settings, local to your computer.
-On my computer, the deleted text is pulled to the side in a balloon.
+On my computer, the deleted text is pulled to the side.

 You’ll see a thin vertical line on the left of the text whenever a change has been made.
 This is a useful feature because sometimes it’s easy to miss small changes in the text, such as a deleted comma.

-In some places it appears that both an insertion and a deletion has taken place – for example, when changing the tense of ‘singeing’ to ‘singed’ the original word is deleted and the new word is inserted, so both a red insertion and a delete balloon is present.
+In some places it appears that both an insertion and a deletion has taken place – for example, when changing ‘pours’ to ‘pores’ the original word is deleted and the new word is inserted, so you can see both a red insertion and that text has been deleted from the same place.

 How to accept or reject a tracked change